ddmitov/perl-executing-browser/README.md

     use locally executed Perl, Python or PHP scripts to convert or verify large amounts of user data before upload;

 * **3. Zero installation when needed:**
-    pack your Perl modules and even your version of Perl with a copy of PEB and its Qt libraries and run your application from every folder, even from USB sticks;
+    pack your Perl modules and even your version of Perl, Python or PHP with a copy of PEB and its Qt libraries and run your application from every folder, even from USB sticks;

 * **4. Cross-platform availability:**
     use it on every platform and device (desktop, tablet, smartphone), where Perl and Qt can be compiled;